LADY IN THE PEW

 "Guess so," she said, turning back to the pan.

-Keith sat at the tiny kitchen table, its surface mottled with old water rings and a cigarette burn from whoever rented the place before him.
-He watched her move around his kitchen like she’d been here before, like she belonged.
+Keith sat at the kitchen table watching her move around his kitchen like she’d been here before, like she belonged.
 And something about that made his chest tight in a way he didn’t have the words for.

 Maybe it was the confession from last night still rattling around in his skull.
 Maybe it was the fact that this—her, here, spatula in hand, humming softly—felt dangerously close to something like normal.